RHB55/AboutMe.2019/README.md

 ## ABOUT ME .2019
 ## Project overview
+#### What you will see?
+A Flexible and scalable page for all mobile and computer sizes

 For this project, you will create a business file Web site.
 A traditional version of the design will be provided as a PDF file, and you should repeat this design in HTML and CSS.